Akihisa Shiono: Biography

-After graduating high school as a junior, Shiono helped his parents' restaurant instead of going to high school.
+After graduating junior high school, Shiono helped his parents' restaurant instead of going to high school.
 While recommended from the store customers and his mother, he was a candidate in the 24th Junon Super Boy contest, which was held in 2011, he was awarded the Special Jury Prize and the Prize Aoki.

 In March 2012, Shiono became affiliated with Oscar Promotion.
 In 2013, he appeared in Zyuden Sentai Kyoryuger as Souji Rippukan/Kyoryu Green.
 In the film Zyuden Sentai Kyoryuger Returns: Hundred Years After, he played Soujiro.

 In 2016, Shiono performed the starring role of Masamune Date in Sengoku Basara 4 Sumeragi play.

 In November 2017, Shiono became vice leader of Aoyama Omotesando X Male Troupe.

 On 6 April 2019, Shiono played Kansuke Yamamoto role in Shingen-ko festival.
 Kansuke Yamamoto was known as a brilliant strategist and particularly known for his plan which led to victory in the fourth battle of Kawanakajima.
 Shingen-ko is the Guinness-registered Largest Samurai Festival in all over the world.
 Also, Shiono met Nagasaki Prefectural Governor to discuss about this important traditional festival on 5 April.

 On 28 February 2021, Shiono left Oscar Promotion and Aoyama Omotesando X. On 12 August 2021, Shiono joined LDH Japan.

 Shiono's hobbies are playing tennis and he is good at cooking crêpe.
 He has a motorcycle license.